qu-gg/torch-hypernetwork-tutorials/README.md

 <p align='center'>Fig N. Schematic of the Unconditioned Hypernetwork, using a global embedding vector.
 Modified from [1].</p>

-Conditional Hypernetworks (those using input, support sets, or control variables to influence the parameters) unfortunately do not have that ‘niceness’ in batch training.
+<b>Conditional Hypernetworks</b> (those using input, support sets, or control variables to influence the parameters)
+unfortunately do not have that ‘niceness’ in batch training.
 They often just get batches and apply their network sequentially, aggregating statistics and performing the batch updates that way.
 For some problems, the computation cost incurred is manageable.
 However, for more complex problems (e.g. dynamic forecasting using ODEs), this